 Setup of ML organisation: Pretty much nonexistent.

-Bonus section: A list of ML tools
+Bonus section: A list of helpful ML and data tools

 For even more depth, check out this compendium on GitHub.

 Special thanks to Hendrik Brackmann and Moritz Müller-Freitag for critical review and input on this piece.----

 For more, follow me on @nathanbenaich or sign up to my newsletter.